What's New in Nuke, Nuke Studio, and Hiero 13.1

 Users can choose to paste items to the root of the folder, or keep the same folder structure of the original project.
-This behavior can be managed in the Preferences panel, inside the File Handling section.
+This behavior can be managed in the Preferences panel, in the Panels > Project Items section.

 In this release we are bringing five new soft effects to Hiero and NukeStudio, as well as more functionality to pre-existing soft effects.

 To help studios in managing their Metadata in an easier way, we have included ModifyMetadata to the list of available soft effects on the timeline.
 This creates an easy way for users to add new metadata values and modify existing ones, as it can be used in different areas of the Timeline: from track items to empty tracks.
 You can add metadata to each plate individually or you can add metadata to a whole sequence.

 We have also added the ColorLookUp soft effect to the Timeline, enabling artists to color correct using curves, and do adjustments using lookup tables.
 The ColorLookUp soft effect works exactly the same way as its equivalent node in the node graph.

 All OCIO soft effects are now under the OCIO menu and 3 new soft effects have been added to the Nuke Studio timeline

 • OCIO LookTransform